Degenerative joint disease | Ligament Laxity, Osteoarthritis and Joint Instability

 - Overgrowth of bone occurs to help stabilize the injured ligament, which leads to arthritis, and a whole new level of pain and disability.

-Stem Cells and Prolotherapy for degenerative joint disease
+Stem Cells and Prolotherapy for degenerative joint disease and Instability

 This downward spiral of pain can be halted and reversed only by stimulating healing at the source—the ligament.
 The only proven procedure that stimulates this kind of healing is Prolotherapy.